-Cracking open a beer at the end of the long workday truly is a bliss that's hard to describe.
-However, enjoying a few more beers—three, maybe four—is not so great on your health.
+Cracking open a beer at the end of the long workday is a stress-relieving bliss that's hard to describe.
+However, enjoying a few more beers—three, maybe four—is not so great for your health.
 Especially if you're drinking that many beers on a regular basis.
 But don't worry, there are many subtle signs that you can look out for that will determine if you're drinking too much beer on a regular basis.

 If you're seeing any of these signs in your normal life, take some time to evaluate how many beers you're drinking.
 And as always, if you have symptoms that are severe, consult your doctor and talk about your health—including your drinking habits.
+Plus, if you're watching your waistline, be sure to make the healthier choice by trying one of the best light beers on the shelves.

 You're feeling bloated and gassy.

-Did you know that heavily drinking could actually damage the tissues in your digestive tract and cause issues with your intestines absorbing nutrients and vitamins when digesting your food?
+Did you know that heavy drinking could actually damage the tissues in your digestive tract and cause issues with your intestines absorbing nutrients and vitamins when digesting your food?
 In fact, because of this, malnutrition could even occur.
 This obviously depends on how much you drink, but if you're experiencing a good amount of bloat and gassiness after drinking an excessive amount, chances are you're having too much beer.
 Cutting down on your alcohol consumption can help reduce the bloat you are experiencing and decrease those scarier health risks that can occur in your digestive tract—like ulcers and hemorrhoids.

 You're having a hard time in the bathroom.